michellechang02/chat-paper/README.md

 cd backend
 uvicorn main:app --reload
 ```
-To kill the backend, sent a SIGINT to the process using ctrl+c.
+To kill the backend, send a SIGINT to the process using ctrl+c.

 ## Deployment of the application